mhpjay422/JS-Project/README.md

 ### Projectiles

-Render arrows that will fire from the walls
+Render arrows and boulders that will fire from the walls
-Render boulders that will roll out from the walls

 ### Obstacles

+Render walls that will have collision

-Render "walls" that will have collision
+Render Stone blocks that will have collision that drop from the ceiling with a shadow rendered beforehand (??Bonus??)

 ### Treasure

-Render treasure that will drop after each round and additional treasure that will appear from floor for a short duration
+Render treasure that will drop after each round and additional treasure that will appear from floor for a short duration in the middle of rounds

 ### Bonus MVPs